VictoriaMilani/vmilani.github.io/_posts/text.markdown

 excerpt: "This is a post explaining in gentle terms Gaussian Mixtures and the purpose of Expectation Maximization routines."
 ---

+Here I will explain the basic concepts of bunching as a causal inference method.
+The data provided here is constructed in R for the sake of example.
+In the end, I will show how I constructed the data.

+### The Naive Approach

 Imagine that you are interested in the causal effect of smoking on birth weights.
 Say you observe a covariate, _mom's education_, and you are willing to control for that.

 Okay, that sounds good.
 Perhaps people with more education are more inclined to not smoke, better healthcare and etc. For simplicity, you could impose a linear model, which makes the expression: